Prevalence of Chronic Liver Disease in Cholangiocarcinoma: A Meta-Analysis

 Abstract

-Introduction: Chronic liver disease is a known risk factor for cholangiocarcinoma (CCA), but the proportion of people with CCA who have concurrent chronic liver disease is unclear.
-We aimed to evaluate the prevalence of chronic liver diseases in people with cholangiocarcinoma.
+Background and aims: Chronic liver disease is a known risk factor for cholangiocarcinoma (CCA), but the proportion of people with CCA who have concurrent chronic liver disease is unclear.
+We aimed to evaluate the prevalence of chronic liver diseases in people with CCA.

-Methods: In this single-arm meta-analysis, we searched MEDLINE and EMBASE from inception to 10 August 2024 for articles in English containing data for cholangiocarcinoma with and without chronic liver diseases.
+Methods: In this single-arm meta-analysis, we searched MEDLINE and EMBASE from inception to August 10, 2024, for articles in English containing data for CCA with and without chronic liver diseases.
 Data were pooled to obtain the prevalence of different chronic liver diseases, with further stratification by geographical location and tumor location.

-Conclusion: Around one in four people with cholangiocarcinoma have chronic liver diseases, and one in ten have cirrhosis.
+Conclusions: Around 1 in 4 people with CCA have chronic liver diseases, and 1 in 10 have cirrhosis.

 Publication types